Singapore: Within Malaysia

 Even after the merger, the Singaporean government and the Malaysian central government disagreed on many political and economic issues.
 Despite an agreement to establish a common market, Singapore continued to face restrictions when trading with the rest of Malaysia.
 In retaliation, Singapore did not extend to Sabah and Sarawak the full extent of the loans agreed to for economic development of the two eastern states.
 Talks soon broke down, and abusive speeches and writing became rife on both sides.
 This led to communal strife in Singapore, culminating in the 1964 race riots.
-On 7 August 1965, Malaysian prime minister Tunku Abdul Rahman, seeing no alternative to avoid further bloodshed (and with the help of secret negotiations by PAP leaders, as revealed in 2015) advised the Parliament of Malaysia that it should vote to expel Singapore from Malaysia.
+On 7 August 1965, Malaysian prime minister Tunku Abdul Rahman, seeing no alternative to prevent further bloodshed and following the conclusion of secret negotiations with certain PAP leaders, advised the Parliament of Malaysia to vote for the expulsion of Singapore from Malaysia.
 On 9 August 1965, the Malaysian Parliament voted 126 to 0 to move a bill to amend the constitution, expelling Singapore from Malaysia, which left Singapore as a newly independent country.